 The neighborhood of Cudahy currently has a median property value of just $443,900, which makes it the most cost-effective area on our list.
 In terms of appreciation, Cudahy property prices grew by 5.3% last year, which makes it one of the fastest growing areas of Los Angeles.

 The 5 Most Affordable Places to Live in Los Angeles: The Verdict?

 Buying a home in Los Angeles can be a financial challenge for both low-income and first-time buyers, with property values averaging a whopping $686,100.
 However, as we have uncovered in our article, there are a number of neighborhoods that offer significant value.

 This is why working with an experienced buyer's agent is crucial, as they'll be able to find you an affordable property in your desired Los Angeles neighborhood.

-By working with a Clever Partner Agent, you’ll also have access to on-demand viewings, and if you purchase a property for $150,000 or more (which is all-but-certain when buying in Los Angeles), you might qualify for a Home Buyer Rebate of $1,000 or up to 1% for homes over $500,000.
+By working with a Clever Partner Agent, you’ll also have access to on-demand viewings, and if you purchase a property for $150,000 or more you might qualify for Clever Cash Back of 0.5% of the purchase price after closing.